All About Pregnancy Tests

 • Your fluid intake.
 This can dilute the amount of hCG in your urine so the test may not be able to detect its presence.
 It may help to take the test first thing in the morning when levels of hCG are most concentrated in the urine.

 • Taking certain medications.
-Most medications won't affect a home pregnancy test, but some medications used to treat infertility, and some anticonvulsants, diuretics, sleeping tablets, and others may affect the accuracy of the results.
-Ask your GP or the pharmacist, or read the instruction leaflet to check for any medicines you're taking.
+Most medications won't affect a home pregnancy test, but some medications used to treat infertility, anticonvulsants, diuretics, sleeping tablets, and other medications may affect the accuracy of the results.
+Ask your GP or the pharmacist, or read the instruction leaflet to check for guidance on how any medicines you’re taking may affect the test result

 What to Do After a Positive Pregnancy Test

-Once you learn the good news, make an appointment with your GP or midwife so that your antenatal care can start.
-Congratulations!
-We're really excited for you.
+Once you learn the good news, make an appointment with your GP or a midwife so that your antenatal care can start.

 FAQS AT A GLANCE